UKCloud/documentation/articles/other/other-faq-g11.md

 ### What are the key changes to the UKCloud for OpenStack service?

-We've added a new Instance size to the portfolio: p1.medium.
+We've added a new instance size to the portfolio: p1.medium.
 This instance comes with 12 vCPU, 128 GiB RAM and 60 GiB of ephemeral storage.
 Please view the [Pricing Guide](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf) for further information.

 Based on customer demand, we've now added a new backup and restoration tool from TrilioVault.
 For early access, speak to your Technical Account Manager.